 Open dividers for the distance expected to sail in the next hour and from (C) intersect the Ground Track at (D) and plot.
 This gives the [ water track ], signified by a single arrowhead, denoting the course to follow through the water.

 The boat moves relative to the seabed, along the ground track, while pointing in the direction of the water track.
 Not taking leeway into account, the bearing of water track is the course to steer.
 Measure its bearing using a plotter or parallel rules, and convert to °C prior to giving the course direction to the helmsman.

 If sailing with the wind forwards of the beam, make allowance for leeway.
 Calculate the boat's leeway angle by taking a bearing on the boat’s wake using a hand bearing compass.
 Compare this bearing with the reciprocal of the compass heading by adding or subtracting 180° to or from the compass heading and this difference is the leeway angle.

 Adjust the water track to windward by the leeway angle which is typically between five and ten degrees.
 It varies according to hull shape, rig type and weather factors.

 The adjustment is usually made by calculation rather than being drawn on the chart, but pencil in the wind direction adjusting the water track towards it to avoid confusion.

 After allowing for leeway in order to plot the course, apply the corrections for variation and deviation to determine the compass course to steer in °C then give the course direction to the helmsman.

-Many situations when plotting a course to steer, requires an allowance for a tidal stream.
+Many situations when plotting a course to steer, requires an allowance for a tidal stream and drift.
 A tidal stream parallel to the ground track does not affect the course, but affects the speed achieved over the ground.
-An example;
+An example:

 When there are no hazards near the track, use a simple [ plotting process ] for changing tides.
 When making tidal stream calculations: